 - Clean and vermin free appurtenances, grounds, and buildings.

-- Adequate garbage receptacles.
+- Adequate garbage receptacles in/by the premises.

 Housing Discrimination Laws